THE ORIGINS

 mystery.
 Modern theories assume that the practice was based on a number of combined factors.

-fertility (anthropologists assumed that the problem with phimosis is that it hinders semen emission) and b) phimosis is thought to be a rarity, however this opinion was established previous to any statistical studies.
+and b) phimosis is thought to be a rarity, however this opinion was established previous to any statistical studies.

 Modern writers never mention phimosis.
 Since 1960 any discussion